lsbnb/locla/TECHNOTES.md

 ```
 #### *Step II.
 Filter alignment by CIGAR match quality and MAPQ score*
-If you choose to run the three steps of Preprocess module separately: this step should be performed before running LAB-Gap Filling, LCB-Scaffolding or GCB-Scaffolding.
+If you choose to run the three steps of Preprocess module separately: this step should be performed before running LCB-Gap Filling, LCB-Scaffolding or GCB-Scaffolding.

 **Input:**